2Carrot10/dotfiles/README.md

 ## Extensibility
 The final filepath locations of each configuration is not hardcoded.
 Instead, each configuration has a .location.json file.
-If you add your own dotfiles, they will be detected by the install script.
+If you add your own dotfiles, they will be detected by the `manage --install` script.

 ## Awesomewm (window manager)
 The window manager features a minimalist system tray that lays on top of all